-The Southeast Regional Office is hosting a workshop to discuss climate change impacts on fisheries and will be developing a regional action plan to address climate change impacts on fisheries.
-This regional action plan will be developed by October 2016 and is guided by the NOAA Fisheries Climate Science Strategy document, issued in 2015.
+The Southeast Regional Office hosted a workshop to discuss climate change impacts on fisheries in 2015 and is developing a regional action plan to address climate change impacts on fisheries in the southeast region.
+This regional action plan is guided by the NOAA Fisheries Climate Science Strategy document, issued in 2015.